 A sort code is a unique six-digit number predominantly used by banks in the UK.
 When making domestic or international wire transfers in the UK, the sender is required to provide the sort code and account number.

 If you have a credit card or a debit card, your sort code should be printed on the front or back of the card, along with your account number.
 Alternatively, you can check your bank statements for the six-digit number located near your bank account number.
 The last option is to check your chequebook, where your sort code should be printed on the bottom left corner of each cheque, along with your account number and cheque number.

 If you have provided the wrong or failed to provide the sort code, it can result in your bank transfer being delayed or even rejected.

-Whenever you have to make or receive international payments or domestic wire transfers, if the UK in the equation, then you may have to know what a sort code is and where to find them.
+Whenever you have to make or receive international payments or domestic wire transfers, if the UK is in the equation, you may have to know what a sort code is and where to find it.

 In this guide, we will cover what is a sort code, when you will need one, what happens if you provide the wrong sort code, where to find it, and many more.